WebediaGaming/react-nexus/INTRO.md

 - R.Window: Window state, events, and manipulation (scrolling, etc).
 - R.XWindow: Cross-window messages (send and receive) over window.postMessage.
 - R.Cordova: Support for the Cordova API.

+You have a great plugin you think everyone could enjoy?
+PR!

+### Full-JS extremism and JS-of-the-future supported

+While adopting this way of coding is entirely up to you, React on Rails fully supports writing your entire application in JS, including:
+- Logic (duh), both on the client and the server
+- Markup, using JSX and templates
+- But also styling, including static stylesheets (not restricted to inline style in components)

+In addition, most asynchronous APIs return thunks, making it really straightfoward to integrate with `co` and `regenerators`.
+Generators are cool.
+Use them.